bbiehl/data-connect-demo/src/dataconnect-generated/angular/README.md

   - `CreateDataConnectMutationResult.mutate()` also accepts an `options` argument.
 It's type is not a function which returns an object, but the object itself.
   - ***Special case:*** If the Mutation has no arguments (or all optional arguments and you wish to provide none), and you want to pass `options` to `CreateDataConnectMutationResult.mutate()`, you must pass `undefined` where you would normally pass the Mutation's arguments, and then may provide the options argument.

-Below are examples of how to use the `example` connector's generated Mutation injectors to execute each Mutation.
+Below are examples of how to use the `connector` connector's generated Mutation injectors to execute each Mutation.
 You can also follow the examples from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#operations-react-angular).

 ## CreateMovie
 You can execute the `CreateMovie` Mutation using the `CreateDataConnectMutationResult` object returned by the following Mutation injector (which is defined in [dataconnect-generated/angular/index.d.ts](./index.d.ts)):